jeremywbrazell/data-structures-and-algorithms/README.md

 [Array Binary](javascript/code-challenges/arrayBinarySearch/array-binary-search.js)

 # Challenge Summary
-eturn index of sorted array's element that is equal to search key.
+Return index of sorted array's element that is equal to search key.

 ## Challenge Description
 Return index of sorted array's element that is equal to search key, or -1 if element doesn't exist.